My thought process & How I review | A little insight into Home Studio Basics!

-My process does involve personal hands on experience, and I pride this site on that.
+My process does involve a lot of personal hands on experience, and I pride this site on that.
 I also research a product until I’m blue in the face, and I think that is part of why I’ve really never had to return something due to it being flat out awful.

 I’m not here to lie to you, or to be biased in any way.
 That said, certain products that I’ve tried do get ringing endorsements because of how blown away I was.
-But if something is bad or has a lot of Cons, I will let you know.
+But if something is bad, or has a lot of negative feedback, I will let you know.
 Every review and comparison here is written to the best of my ability, and I urge you to challenge me on something if you think I’m wrong.
 In fact, every single article I write asks that question towards the end: “Questions?
 Comments?
 Requests?
 Did I miss the mark on something?”
-I want this site to be a hub of knowledge and quality information, because of the fact that I come across so many sites that simply don’t provide it in any kind of organized manner.
+I want this site to be a hub of knowledge and quality information, because of the fact that I come across so many sites that simply don’t provide it in any kind of organized or well thought out manner.

 I’m all about research, and if I wouldn’t buy it myself, I definitely won’t recommend it to you!

 This is my own personal philosophy and I’m not saying it’s right, but if a product has less than 4 stars on Amazon I won’t even give it the time of day.